 - A tomato problem is buckeye rot

 ...and the list goes on.
-Since this is the Trees and Shrubs website, the question is best answered by focusing on the Aesculus genus for this article.
+This article is about the trees and shrubs varieties so this question is best answered by focusing on the Aesculus genus.

 Members of the genus Aesculus may be called either buckeyes or horse chestnuts depending on the area they come from.
 Horse chestnuts are from Europe and Asia.
 Buckeyes are from North America.